ocoffey/csc-211-su18/assignments/a01/readme.md

     * 28 | 13
     * (~73 & (18 << 1)) ^ (64 >> 2)
     * (~28 | (33 >> 2)) & (41 ^ 128)

+## Submission and Grading

+You will submit a **single PDF file** through [Gradescope](https://gradescope.com).

+> You must be reminded that students caught cheating or plagiarizing will receive **no credit**.
+Additional actions, including a failing grade in the class or referring the case for disciplinary action, may also be taken.